roojoom/sentry-ansible-vagrant/README.md

      Names of files should be:
       1. cert.pem
       2. mgmt.cer
-     You could find details about how to create those files in - `https://github.com/Azure/vagrant-azure`
+     You could find details about how to create those files in - [Vagrant-azure repository](https://github.com/Azure/vagrant-azure)

   2. create a .yml file that stores all of the variables that this repository requires. it should look like this: